Gary Mark Smith: Career

 In September 1997, Smith gained access to the death zone of Salem, Montserrat in the Lesser Antilles in the Caribbean, becoming one of the 200 volcano holdouts there who refused to leave until a near-fatal close call eruption of the Soufriere Hills Volcano on September 22, 1997 finally forced them to flee.
 In February 1999 Smith released his first street photography book, a journal (Molten Memoirs: Essays, Rumors Field Notes and Photographs from the Edge of Fury) about his experience.

 In July 2009, a portfolio of 45 photographs from Holdout Streets of the Montserrat Volcano Disaster was accessioned into the permanent collection of the Montserrat National Trust.

 Tora Bora: An American Global Street Photographer's Post 9-11 View of the Streets of the Afghanistan/Pakistan Tribal Belt at the Time of Tora Bora.

-Smith's Streets of the Post-9/11 World project including work from Ground Zero in New York City, the streets under the air war adjacent to the Battle of Tora Bora, the streets of the Afghanistan/Pakistan border refugee camps, the streets of the Federally Administered Tribal Areas (FATA) in Pakistan at Peshawar beyond the Khyber Pass (Mohmand and Khyber Agencies), and to the everyday post-September 11 attacks terror war streets of Las Vegas, Paris, and Lawrence, Kansas, his hometown and the only city in North America (Bleeding Kansas) established during a terror war (John Brown; William Quantrill), resulted in his third street photography book White With Foam: Essays, Rumors, Field Notes and Photographs from the Edge of World War III, published in 2009.
+Smith's Streets of the Post-9/11 World project including work from Ground Zero in New York City, the streets under the air war adjacent to the Battle of Tora Bora, the streets of the Afghanistan/Pakistan border refugee camps, the streets of the Federally Administered Tribal Areas (FATA) in Pakistan at Peshawar beyond the Khyber Pass (Mohmand and Khyber Agencies), and to the everyday post-September 11 attacks terror war streets of Las Vegas, Paris, and Lawrence, Kansas, his hometown and the only city in North America (Bleeding Kansas) established during a terror war (John Brown; William Quantrill), resulted in his third street photography book White With Foam: Essays, Rumors, Field Notes and Photographs from the Edge of World War III, published in 2009 as a Kindle Edition.